-It’s safe to say that by now, most of us know a thing or two about sex — but though we’ve gained plenty of experience through the years, the primal act still seems like a mystery.
-Yes, we spend a ton of time reading, watching and practicing intercourse, but no matter how long we’ve been doing it, it always seems like there’s more to learn.
+It’s safe to say that by now, most of us know a thing or two about sex — but though we’ve gained plenty of experience through the years, the primal act still seems like a mystery and there’s always something new to discover.
+Yes, we spend a ton of time reading, watching and practicing intercourse — but even veritable sexperts can always stand to learn a thing or two.

 The vibrator was originally invented in the 19th century as a way to reduce “hysteria.”
 That seems a little extreme.
 However, we do not recommend testing that theory by taking away a woman’s vibrator to see if she goes into a hysterical fit.
 That’s just dangerous.

 The sperm ratio

 Your average healthy man produces approximately 300 million sperm in just a teaspoon of his semen.
 However, it only takes one little swimmer to fertilize a woman’s egg and it can live for up to a week inside your body.

 The first thing people do after sex is…